Nitrokey/nethsm/docs/system-design.md

 # Security Design {#sec-dd-sd}

-NetHSM runs on commodity hardware using a minimal amount of high-assurance software to protect private keys stored in the *Key Store*.
-A TPM is used to secure a *Device Key*, which is used to encrypt the *Domain Key*, and prevents unauthorized modifications of the firmware.
+NetHSM runs on commodity hardware using a minimal amount of high-assurance software to protect private keys stored in the _Key Store_.
+A TPM is used to secure a _Device Key_, which is used to encrypt the _Domain Key_, and prevents unauthorized modifications of the _Firmware_.

 NetHSM security design is based on software with a minimal trusted computing base (TCB): The Muen separation kernel is used for managing the physical resources of the system and isolating the subjects from each other.
 Device drivers for physical devices (Ethernet, USB, Storage) are provided by minimized Linux subjects, which are accessible only from the Muen subjects.
 The core subject is **S-Keyfender**, a MirageOS based unikernel, developed in OCaml.

-In case a subject is exploited (e.g. by exploiting the Ethernet driver of the **S-Net-External** subject), it does not lead to a compromise of the *Key Store* assets.
+In case a subject is exploited (e.g. by exploiting the Ethernet driver of the **S-Net-External** subject), it does not lead to a compromise of the _Key Store_ assets.
 Muen ensures that only the **S-Keyfender** subject, if it is _Unlocked_, has access to the decrypted _Key Store_.
 The _Domain Key_ used for encrypting data in the _Key Store_ is only kept in memory, and never written unencrypted to persistent storage.

 Each subject has only the minimum of privileges absolutely necessary for its operation.
 The TCB is kept small.
 It consists of the Muen separation kernel and **S-Keyfender**.
 The other subjects do not have access to the unencrypted private key material.
 A compromised subject (other than **S-Keyfender**) cannot access stored private key material.

 Muen is implemented in Ada, a memory-safe programming language, and its isolation properties are formally verified in the Spark language. **S-Keyfender** is a MirageOS unikernel implemented in OCaml, a functional memory-safe language.
 MirageOS has been developed over 10 years to remove dependencies written in unsafe languages.

 NetHSM uses etcd to store all _User Data_.
-This comes with an log for each data modification, which adds accountability and rollback points for the data.
+This comes with an log for each data modification, which adds accountability and rollback points for the data (currently not used).

 ## Entropy {#sec-dd-sd-rn}

 NetHSM has the following entropy sources:

-- discrete TRNG built by Nitrokey ([hardware], [firmware])
+- discrete TRNG builtar by Nitrokey ([hardware], [firmware])
 - TPM RNG
 - Intel CPU's RDRAND
 - Event loop from network and IO